PullNotifier Logo

 Workload LimitsCaps reviewers per PRAvoids overloading anyone

-The 2023 DevOps Pulse Survey highlighted that teams using automated reviewer assignment saw a 72% reduction in PR cycle times [2].
-Quick reviewer notifications and balanced workloads play a big role in this improvement.
+Teams using automated reviewer assignment workflows have reported significant reductions in PR cycle times, with quick reviewer notifications and balanced workloads playing a big role in this improvement.

 For urgent updates or security fixes, you can apply priority-based rules: